Jithmi004/Jithmi004/README.md

 ### Hi there I'm Jithmi Ranasinghe👋
 ### About me
-🏫 I'm currently studying at: Department of Computer Science and Engineering, University of Moratuwa
+🏫I'm a third year undergraduate at Department of Computer Science and Engineering, University of Moratuwa
 📫 You can reach me via : jithmi.nawoda01@gmail.com
 <br />
-Technical Skills
+Languages that I'm familiar with
 <br />
 <br />
 ![PHP](https://img.shields.io/badge/php-%23777BB4.svg?style=for-the-badge&logo=php&logoColor=white)